pastemyst/pastemyst-v3/README.md

 dotnet user-secrets set JwtSecret "..."
 ```

+### language autodetection

+to enable language autodetection, you need to install the [guesslang-bun](https://github.com/CodeMyst/guesslang-bun) executable. if you're using docker you don't need to do this.

 ### client

 the client is written with sveltekit, so install node and npm (or yarn).